chang2000/rolling-vimrc/README.md

 * ~~[YCM](https://github.com/Valloric/YouCompleteMe), historic autocomplete plugins.
 I will show you the full installation later.~~

 * YCM is highly demanding for users to learn. [coc.nvim](https://github.com/neoclide/coc.nvim) has easier installation and better default, which will save your life.

 > To install coc.nvim, make sure you have node or node.js installed, refer to the coc repo above for details.

 * ~~[Vimtex](https://github.com/lervag/vimtex), LaTeX enhancement for LaTeX and Markdown~~

   > Vimtex is good with the help of Skim, a pdf viewer supports real-time sync.
 I prefer editing LaTeX by Emacs now.

 * [goyo](https://github.com/junegunn/goyo.vim), 🌷 Distraction-free writing in Vim

+* Vim-Bookmark

 * To Be continued...

 ## Features & Some vimscript
+* Emacs Cursor Moving Method under
+	Use `C-f` and `C-b` to move cursor around, go and have a fluent experience when dealing with the parentheses of a function.
 * QuickRun Support

 ``` vim